Stable and Unstable operations in Algebraic Cobordism

-The bi-complex$^*$ ${\fra}(A^*)$ describes the theory $A^*$ of $X$ in terms of $A^*$ of smaller-dimensional varieties and push-forward maps.
-But, to be able to work with cohomological operations we will need to find the presentation in terms of pull-backs.
+The short bi-complex ${\fra}(A^*)$ describes $A^*(X)$ in terms of $A^*$ of smaller dimensional varieties and push-forward maps.
+But, to construct cohomological operations we will need to find a presentation in terms of pull-backs.
 This will be done in two steps.
-First, we will enhance the classes $(U\stackrel{u}{\row}X,x)$ from ${\fra}$ by requiring $U$ to sit in some $\wt{X}$ projective bi-rational over $X$, but still keeping push-forwards - this is done in the current Section.
-And then, in the next one, we will switch from push-forwards to pull-backs by roughly "going down and up" via the projection $\wt{X}\row X$.
+First we modify ${\fra}$ by, roughly speaking, replacing the objects $v:V\row X$ of $\smu(X)$ by divisors with strict normal crossings contained in a blowup of $X$.
+This is done in the present subsection where we introduce the short bi-complex ${\frb}$ and show that $H({\fra})=H({\frb})$.
+The second step is relatively easy and will be achieved in Subsection \ref{c}.